 In one pan, the prosciutto will be pan-fried, then the vegetables will cook in the grease.
 The other pan will cook the meats.
 Once everything is cooked through and tender, they will be combined in whatever pan is larger.

-Next, the crushed tomatoes will be added and the sauce will simmer for at least 20 minutes, but longer if you have the time (and patience because OMG it’s so good).
+Next, the beef broth and tomato paste will be added and the sauce will simmer for at least 20 minutes, but longer if you have the time (and patience because OMG it’s so good).

 Always save the pasta water